Making Pinecone Christmas Ornaments

 By Mary from Palm Coast, FL

 Gather some pinecones and make these little angel ornaments as a family project.
-This is a guide about pinecone angel ornaments.
+This is a page about pinecone angel ornaments.